Reeceeboii/NoRedditNewTab/README.md

 ### Sideload:
 1. Download the latest [release](https://addons.mozilla.org/firefox/downloads/file/4076056/noredditnewtab-1.0.xpi) from addons.mozailla.org (`noredditnewtab-1.0.xpi`).

+    1. Depending on your setup, this may directly trigger Firefox to offer the install.
 2. Press `Ctrl + Shift + A` to open the themes and extensions menu.
 3. To the right of 'Manage Your Extensions', press the cog icon, and select `Install Add-on From File...`
 4. Select the `.xpi` downloaded in the first step.